rei/rei-cedar-tokens/README.md

 #### Build

-Main build script that is executed with `npm run dict` is at `style-dictionary/build.js`.
+Main build script that is executed with `npm run build` is at `style-dictionary/build.js`.
 Logic to only build certain platforms or extending brands/themes will likely be done here.

 All actions, configs, formats, etc are imported in this file and it [extends](https://amzn.github.io/style-dictionary/#/extending) the base style-dictionary functionality.